pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 }
 ```

-...and you start running into compiler troubles, then you can explicitly specify the type of the
+…and you start running into compiler troubles, then you can explicitly specify the type of the
 view store in the closure:

 ```swift